Choosing a Medical Plan

 - Annual deductible

-The amount you must pay each calendar year before the plan pays benefits for covered expenses.
-Most of the PEBB plans do not have an annual deductible.
-The value managed care plans, the Uniform Medical Plan (UMP), and the Uniform Dental Plan (UDP) do have deductibles.
+This is the amount you must pay each calendar year before the plan pays benefits for covered expenses.
+PEBB plan deductibles vary greatly, with the Consumer Directed Health Plans (CDHPs) having the highest deductibles.
 Depending on the plan, payment for some services may not apply to the annual deductible.

 The monthly amount plan enrollees pay for the cost of their health insurance.
 Premiums vary in cost depending on the health plan and the number of family members covered.